Help is here: Set aside time for these activities to ignite your child’s interest in learning mother tongue language

 Bilingual literacy plays a major role in the growth of children.
-But with the majority of Singapore families using English as the default language at home, many kids lack the interest and motivation to pick up their mother tongue.
+But with the growing number of Singapore families using English as the default language at home, many parents wonder how to increase their children's interest and motivation to pick up mother tongue languages.

-Growing up in a predominantly English-speaking household, children are likely to be more comfortable communicating in English as opposed to their mother tongue, which they hardly hear on a daily basis.
-For some children, mother tongue is a second language associated with academic stress - not fun.
+Growing up in a predominantly English-speaking household, children are likely to be more comfortable communicating in English as opposed to mother tongue languages, which they may hear less of on a daily basis.

-Organisers of this year’s Mother Tongue Languages Symposium (MTLS) want to counter such negative perceptions.
-The symposium, which marks its 10th anniversary this year, will be conducted in a hybrid format and packed with a series of fun-filled in-person and virtual activities.
+Organisers of this year’s Mother Tongue Languages Symposium (MTLS) want to show more families how mother tongue language-learning can be fun.
+The symposium, which marks its 10th anniversary this year, will be conducted in a hybrid format and packed with a series of fun-filled virtual activities.

-Themed “Our Mother Tongues as Living Languages”, it will take your children on a journey of discovery where they learn to apply their mother tongue languages in everyday situations.
-There are three official mother tongue languages in Singapore: Chinese, Malay and Tamil.
+Themed “Our Mother Tongues as Living Languages”, it will take your children on a journey of discovery where they learn to apply mother tongue languages in everyday situations.
+The three official mother tongue languages in Singapore are Chinese, Malay and Tamil.

 Here are some highlights where you can get ideas on how to engage the little ones in making the mother tongue languages come alive.